UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-ps.md

 ## Creating a virtual machine from a managed disk

-After you have the managed disk that you want to use, you can create the VM in the portal:

 1. Click **All services** in the favourites panel, then select **Disks** under the *Compute* section.

     ![All services - disks](images/azs-browser-allservices-disks.png)